The Challenge – the holes were appearing

 Stability, better continuity, and greater productivity have resulted from the shift.
 The compression technology within Citrix means that the size of the internet connection can be small.
 Remote staff can run off 3G via a basic VDSL or ADSL plan and have little or no disruption to their experience.

-Desktop maintenance is almost zero, with centralized management of all applications, user policies, and profiles.
+Desktop maintenance is almost zero, with centralised management of all applications, user policies, and profiles.

 Citrix has also allowed BYOD; once the Citrix Receiver client is installed on a user’s laptop or home PC they can access their full desktop, without any reduction in performance, or the risks associated with storing files on personal computers.